 Williamson County Warrant Search

-I will do this request for my clients who need to confirm whether they need to have a bondsman ready to bail them out of jail. https://www.erictorberson.com/williamson-county-criminal-attorney.
-For whatever reason, the warrants division at the sheriff’s office in Williamson County will give out warrant information over the phone or by email.
+I will do this request for my clients who want to confirm whether they need to have a bondsman ready to bail them out of jail http://erictorberson.com/williamson-county-criminal-attorney.
+For privacy reasons, the warrants division at the sheriff’s office in Williamson County will not give out warrant information over the phone or by email.
 This is not uncommon for many counties.
 Maybe some counties think that people will elude the system if they find out they have a warrant.

 If a person is not able to drive to a specific county to check if they have a warrant, there is another option.
 The person can bring their identification to the nearest law enforcement agency or jail and inquire about a warrant search.
 The person can just say they are doing it just to make sure.
 Better safe than sorry.
 If you think you have a warrant though, it might be best to already have a bondsman on hand ready to bond you out.